bensutherland/ms_oner_estu/README.md

 - amplitools
 - simple_pop_stats

-Code is run from individual repositories, as indicated in the section.
+Commands are run from individual repositories, as indicated in the section.
 Clone `amplitools` and `simple_pop_stats`.

 #### Data sources ####
-Download source VCF file [Oner.BiSNP.MM0.9.MAR0.01.MMD8-100.LCI.chr.vcf.gz](https://gsajournals.figshare.com/articles/dataset/Supplemental_Material_for_Christensen_et_al_2024/25705428).
+Download source VCF file [Oner.BiSNP.MM0.9.MAR0.01.MMD8-100.LCI.chr.vcf.gz](https://gsajournals.figshare.com/articles/dataset/Supplemental_Material_for_Christensen_et_al_2024/25705428) and put it in `amplitools_*/02_input_data`.
-Put in `amplitools_*/02_input_data`.

 #### Subset samples to target region ####
 Keep only samples from populations of interest from the BCF file: